citusdata/citus_docs/admin_guide/cluster_management.rst

    Since Citus version 8.1.0 (released 2018-12-17) the traffic between the different nodes in the cluster is encrypted for NEW installations.
 This is done by using TLS with self-signed certificates.
 This means that this **does not protect against Man-In-The-Middle attacks.** This only protects against passive eavesdropping on the network.

-   For setting up TLS on existing installations follow the steps in `official postgres documentation <https://www.postgresql.org/docs/current/ssl-tcp.html#SSL-CERTIFICATE-CREATION>`_ together with the citus specific settings described here.
+   For setting up self-signed TLS on installations that were originally created before Citus version 8.1.0 follow the steps in `official postgres documentation <https://www.postgresql.org/docs/current/ssl-tcp.html#SSL-CERTIFICATE-CREATION>`_ together with the citus specific settings described here.
 Setup should be done on coordinator and workers.

 When Citus nodes communicate with one another they consult a GUC for connection parameters and, in the Enterprise Edition of Citus, a table with connection credentials.
 This gives the database administrator flexibility to adjust parameters for security and efficiency.